 When submitting a new course at the college level, department heads should submit the following documents:

-- A COH Request for New or Temporary Course Form signed by the department head.
+- A COH Request for New Course Form signed by the department head.

 - A course syllabus:

-- For non-General Education undergraduate courses, please use/download the In-Person Course Syllabus Template.
+- For non-General Education undergraduate courses, please use/download In-Person Course Syllabus Template.

 - For graduate courses, please refer to the Graduate Syllabus Policy and syllabi resources as a guide.

 For UA Online courses, please download and refer to the Syllabus Inventory for UA Online Courses to build your syllabus.

-New course proposals should be submitted to Erin Robbins (email@example.com).
+New course proposals should be submitted to Robin Staples (email@example.com).

 Proposals are due by the 1st of each month from August to May during the academic year.
 Courses will be reviewed at monthly committee meetings during the Fall and Spring semesters.
 To help meet university deadlines, courses being proposed for a first offering the following Winter and Spring should be submitted to COH by May 1st.
 Courses being proposed for a first offering the following Summer and Fall should be submitted to COH by December 1st.